delta-one/dell-xps-15-9570-debian-linux/README.md

 Suspend works out of the box.
 Unfortunately there is no indicator, if the computer is in suspend-mode.

 ### Video card
 The integrated Intel card works out of the box - a bit trickier was the installation of [bumblebee](https://wiki.debian.org/Bumblebee) for the discrete NVIDIA card.
-I managed to get it working with the proprietary NVIDIA-driver and there are probably several different ways to get it working, but the following worked for me.
+I managed to get it working with the proprietary NVIDIA-driver and there are probably different ways to get it working, but the following worked for me.
 Credit goes to the people on the [Arch forum](https://bbs.archlinux.org/viewtopic.php?pid=1826641#p1826641).

 * Install `bumblebee-nvidia` for the proprietary NVIDIA-driver as well as the proprietary NVIDIA-driver including `nvidia-smi`.
-* Edit `/etc/bumblebee/bumblebee.conf` and set `Driver` to `nvidia` and `PMMethod` to `none` in the `[driver-nvidia]`-section.
+* Edit `/etc/bumblebee/bumblebee.conf` by setting `Driver` to `nvidia` and `PMMethod` to `none` in the `[driver-nvidia]`-section.
 * Create the file `/etc/tmpfiles.d/nvidia_pm.conf` and add the following to allow the GPU to poweroff on boot:
 ```
 w /sys/bus/pci/devices/0000:01:00.0/power/control - - - - auto